A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Author Contributions and Acknowledgments

 \section{Author Contributions and Acknowledgments}

 \paragraph{Author Contributions} XG, EKB, and SWL conceived the project.
-XG and SWL proved \Cref{prop:picard}.
+XG and SWL proved \Cref{prop:picard} and \Cref{prop:jacobi}.
+XG provided most of the content of \Cref{sec:conv_rates}, with input from all authors.
 XG and JWL proved \Cref{prop:cayley}.
 HDL developed, ran, and wrote up the state tracking experiments.
 XG, EKB, HDL, JWL, and KAW all wrote substantial code in various exploratory aspects of the project.
 DZ and CR contributed important insights about the relationships between algorithms and computational efficiency.
+LK contributed important insights about rates of convergence and the importance of stability.
 All authors made important contributions to conceptualization, brainstorming, exploration, writing, and editing.
 XG, EKB, and SWL wrote the manuscript with input from all authors.
 SWL supervised the project.

-\paragraph{Acknowledgments} We thank Francois Chaubard, Libby Zhang, and Henry Smith for helpful feedback.
-X.G. would like to acknowledge support from the Walter Byers Graduate Scholarship from the NCAA.
+\paragraph{Acknowledgments} We thank Nicolas Zucchet, Francois Chaubard, Libby Zhang, Henry Smith, and Ian Christopher Tanoh, as well as the anonymous reviewers on Open Review, for helpful feedback.
+X.G. acknowledges support from the Walter Byers Graduate Scholarship from the NCAA.
 J.W.L. was supported by the Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
 S.W.L. was supported by fellowships from the Simons Collaboration on the Global Brain, the Alfred P. Sloan Foundation, and the McKnight Foundation.
 We thank Stanford University and the Stanford Research Computing Center for providing computational resources and support.
 Additional computations were performed on Marlowe \citep{Kapfer2025Marlowe}, Stanford University’s GPU-based Computational Instrument, supported by Stanford Data Science and Stanford Research Computing.
-The authors have no competing interests to declare.
+The authors have no competing interests.